quasar098/midi-playground/README.md

 ## how to run

-example: `python3 main.py ./samples/cruel-angels-thesis.mid -m cruel-angels-thesis.mainlines.mid`
+example: `python3 main.py ./samples/cruel-angels-thesis-mainlines.mid -m cruel-angels-thesis.mid`

 for instructions on CLI tool, use `python3 main.py -h`